Steven Kwan Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.48 team ERA that ranks second across all league pitching staffs.
+- The Twins have a 3.42 team ERA that ranks second across all MLB pitching staffs.

-- Twins pitchers combine to allow 55 home runs (one per game), the sixth-fewest in baseball.
+- The Twins give up the sixth-fewest home runs in baseball (55 total, 0.9 per game).

-- His last appearance was on Sunday against the Toronto Blue Jays, when the right-hander went five innings, surrendering two earned runs while allowing five hits.
+- The right-hander's most recent time out came on Monday against the Houston Astros, when he went six innings, surrendering two earned runs while giving up four hits.

-- In seven games this season, the 27-year-old has put up a 2.68 ERA and 8.3 strikeouts per nine innings, while allowing a batting average of .207 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.